-Year ended December 31: 2021 2020
+Year ended December 31: 2022 2021

 (in thousands) \$ \$

 Fixed maturity securities:

-Gross gains on sales 8,211 16,066
+Gross gains on sales 10,863 8,211

-Gross losses on sales (2,440) (75)
+Gross losses on sales (27,666) (2,440)

-Fair value movement on funds withheld 19,515
+Fair value movement on funds withheld 47,348 19,515

-Net investment gain 25,286 15,991
+Net investment gain 30,545 25,286

-PLRL had in place a retrocession agreement with Pacific Life Insurance Company ("PLIC") as retrocessionaire.
+On January 1, 2022, the formerly PLRL to PLIC retrocession was transferred from PLRL to RIBM UK branch with PLIC remaining as the retrocessionaire.
 There is one block of Annuity business and two blocks of Longevity Swap business for which the retrocession gives PLIC a security interest in the underlying custody assets held by the Company.
 The custody assets are measured at fair value with movements in fair value recognized in OCI.
 The Company recognizes a corresponding funds withheld liability at fair value in accordance with U.S. GAAP ASC 820 Fair Value Measurement, with movements in fair value recognized in the Consolidated Statements of Operations.